 In response to this need, European CAPITALS will provide

-- an inside view into the machineries of government in France, Germany, the United Kingdom, and Italy
+- an inside view into the machineries of government in France, Germany and Italy

 - analyses of frontier policy issues relevant to governments across Europe from national, intergovernmental and supranational points of view, and

 - first-hand insights as well as training and peer-learning opportunities regarding best practices in leadership and management in European administrations.

 European CAPITALS is a high-level executive programme which will contribute to building a network among participants heading for future leadership positions.
 It is designed for (among others):

 - National civil servants and other government officials who aspire DG-level positions